Bachelor of Science in Communication Studies

 - 3 hours Communication and Culture coursework

-- Communication Studies students may not take more than 42 hours in the College of Communication
+- Communication Studies students may not take more than 60 hours in the College of Communication.

-A student may apply for admission to the Communication Studies honors program during the semester that he or she reaches 90 hours of coursework.
+A student may apply for admission to the Communication Studies honors program during the semester that they reach 90 hours of coursework.

 Students should choose courses in the core curriculum and in the major requirements that also fulfill their major department's Flag requirements.
-The Flags required for Communication Studies are:
+The Flags required for the all degrees from Moody College are:

 - Cultural diversity in the United States: one course required